Gurnee Mills: Background

+1988–1991: Development and opening

-The Western Development Corporation first announced its plans to build a super-regional shopping center in Lake County, Illinois in 1988.
+Western Development Corporation of Washington, D.C. first announced its plans to build a super-regional shopping center in Lake County, Illinois in 1988.
 The plan was to annex 324 acres of unincorporated land near the intersection of the Tri-State Tollway and Grand Avenue, on which the mall would be built, into the village of Gurnee.
-"Gurnee Mills" would become the fourth mall in Western Development's "Landmark Mills" chain, after Potomac Mills, which opened in 1985, and Philadelphia Mills and Sawgrass Mills, which were under construction at the time.
-Western Development later renamed itself the Mills Corporation after its malls.
+Gurnee Mills would become the fourth mall in Western Development's Landmark Mills chain, after Potomac Mills, which opened in September 1985, and Franklin Mills and Sawgrass Mills, which were under construction at the time.
+Western Development later completed a corporate spin-off itself as Mills Corporation after its malls in April 1994, making Gurnee Mills the last Mills-branded mall developed under Western.
 Local residents were concerned that the mall would steal customers from small local businesses and existing malls like Waukegan's nearby Lakehurst Mall and the Pleasant Prairie Premium Outlets, while Western Development was worried that Gurnee was too small to handle the construction project, despite the success of Six Flags Great America down the road.
+The Cambridge, Massachusetts-based CambridgeSeven was selected as the lead architect, while Rory McCarthy Design handled the interior.

 Construction on the mall, which was projected to cost $160 million, began with a groundbreaking ceremony on July 19, 1989.
 By this time, plans had been expanded and the construction site consisted of 422 acres of farm fields and wetlands.
 At the ceremony, four anchor retailers were announced: Sears Outlet, Reading China and Glass, Phar-Mor, and the Gurnee Mills Family Entertainment Center, a children's amusement area modeled after the 49th Street Galleria in Salt Lake City.
 A total of 1.6 million hours of work went into the construction process, which took 25 months.